AlexGascon/book-notes/no-filter/README.md

 About Bieber asking for money to use Instagram and Systrom's rejection.
 It's specially impressive because when Bieber joined the app, Instagram experienced his fastest growth rate ever and his activity had a huge effect on the community, to the point where most of the time Bieber posted a picture the servers went down because of the huge amount of traffic interacting with it (liking/commenting)

-### Chapter 3 - The surprise
+## Chapter 3 - The surprise
 > :star: He'd never done a deal this big and his nerves were getting to him

 Amin Zounfonoun, Facebook's deals director, when the Instagram deal was about to be closed and the price had been decided.
 I love this quote because you would usually think that a high-level executive is super confident in everything that he does and always has everything under control, but here we can see him worried and having a bad time because of the responsibility. **If even someone so clearly prepared suffers Imposter's Syndrome, how I'm not going to have it too?**

 > :star: "If we don't create the thing that kills Facebook, someone else will.
 The internet is not a friendly place.
 Things that don't stay relevant don't even get the luxury of leaving ruins.
 They disappear"

-One of the pages of the Facebook employee handbook, explaining Zuckerberg's paranoid leadership.
+One of the pages of the Facebook employee handbook, explaining Zuckerberg's "paranoid leadership" philosophy

 > [When he learned that Instagram had been sold to Facebook instead of Twitter] Jack Dorsey deleted the Instagram app and stopped posting altogether

 Even founders of huge companies get personally affected by business moves.
 Sometimes they seem to be immune to all that stuff, but things like this prove that's not the case at all.
 They are also humans after all.

-> [When the Instagram deal was announced] That day, Zuckerberg had postead a picture of Beast (his dog) on Instagram.
+> [When the Instagram deal was announced] That day, Zuckerberg had posted a picture of Beast (his dog) on Instagram.
 His first time sharing on the app in almost a year

 Small details